-The customer fires up Failover Cluster Manager (FCM) and deleted a cluster volume which was created as a test volume.
-He switched back to the storage pool and noticed that that the free space remains the same after deleting the volume.
+The customer fires up Failover Cluster Manager (FCM) and deleted a cluster volume that was created as a test volume.
+He switched back to the storage pool and noticed that the free space remains the same after deleting the volume.
 He closed and opened FCM multiple times and noticed the same thing.
 Well, this is unexpected behavior.

 What is the root cause?